Edmonds College Logo

 Credits: 2.0

-Discusses legal, moral, and ethical issues;legal system;specific law relating to pharmacy;and commonly encountered ethical situations in pharmacy.
+Discusses legal, moral, and ethical issues; legal system; specific law relating to pharmacy; and commonly encountered ethical situations in pharmacy.
 Ethics are examined for the medical professional.
 Case studies will be utilized to demonstrate points of law.
-Prerequisite(s): AHE 110, AHE 116, and BSTEC 104 all with a minimum grade of 2.5 or equivalent, or instructor permission.
+Prerequisite(s): AHE 110, AHE 116, and HCA 104 all with a minimum grade of 2.0 or equivalent.

 Course Level Objectives